delphidabbler/codesnip/RepoStructure.md

                  HTML files that are displayed in the program's UI.

-            + **Src\Main\Assets\Img**, **Src\Main\Assets\Img\Branding** &
+            + **Src\Main\Assets\Img**, **Src\Main\Assets\Img\Branding** & **Src\Main\Assets\Img\Egg**
-              **Src\Main\Assets\Img\Egg**

                 Stores any images that are embedded in the program's resources.
 General images are in _Img_ while _Branding_ contains restricted images relating to the program's branding and _Egg_ contains images used by the program's Easter Egg.

             + **Src\Main\Assets\Misc**

                 Contains any assets that don't fit into the other _Assets_ sub-directories.

-            + **Src\Main\Assets\Scripts and Src\Main\Assets\Scripts\Imports**
+            + **Src\Main\Assets\Scripts & Src\Main\Assets\Scripts\Imports**

                 Contains scripts that are executed from within HTML display in the program.
 The _Import_ sub-directory contains scripts imported from 3rd party sources.

         + **Src\Main\Imports**

             Contains source files referenced directly in CodeSnip's project file that have been imported from other sources.

             _Note:_ Other imported source code that is not referenced in CodeSnip's project file is included in the main _Src\Lib_ directory.

     + **Src\Portable**